 Two years later, Joe took on the beer giants, elbowing his way into the exploding craft beer category with Crispin Hard Cider.
 Crispin’s 200 percent growth in 2011 caught the eye of executives at MillerCoors, which purchased Joe’s company in 2012.

 Starting a business: “Entrepreneurs are like dogs who bark at the stick in the water.
 Very few get wet.
-Just do it.
-You can only swim for one stick at a time.”
+Just do it, but remember you can only swim for one stick at a time.”

 Moving forward: “An idea is not a business.
 Execution and luck are more important than strategy and analysis.
 Treading water is the same as drowning; it just takes longer.”